 Vigilant Aerospace Systems has been invited to join industry experts on the ASTM F38 Committee on Unmanned Aircraft Systems (UAS).

-Vigilant Aerospace’s FlightHorizon detect-and-avoid and airspace management system provides critical airspace awareness and collision avoidance, filling an important technical gap in the full integration of unmanned aircraft into the national airspace, operations beyond visual line-of-sight, and the future of autonomous flight.
+Vigilant Aerospace’s FlightHorizon detect-and-avoid and airspace management system provides critical airspace awareness and detect-and-avoid, filling an important technical gap in the full integration of unmanned aircraft into the national airspace, operations beyond visual line-of-sight, and the future of autonomous flight.

 ASTM is a global health, safety, and quality standards organization operating globally in over 140 countries.
 Established in 2003, the F38 UAS Committee is one of ASTM’s 150 committees.
 The committee currently has 14 published standards (ASTM Standards, Vol. 15.11) addressing issues related to design, performance, quality acceptance tests, and safety monitoring for unmanned air vehicle systems.
 Stakeholders include manufactures of unmanned aircraft systems (UAS) and their components, federal agencies, design professionals, professional societies, maintenance professionals, trade associations, financial organizations, and academia.

 The F38 committee meets twice a year, usually in May and November.
 Vigilant Aerospace is attending the June 2018 meeting and working with subcommittee F38.01 focusing on Airworthiness – particularly in regards to Detect-and-Avoid Performance Requirements (WK62668) and New Test Methods for Detect-and-Avoid (WK62669).

 The June meeting in Maryland will consist of 23 sessions focused on technical committee topics ranging from airworthiness, autonomy, testing methods, detect-and-avoid performance requirements, extended/beyond visual line-of-sight, remote ID tracking, and more.